LANDIS-II-Foundation/Library-Spatial/spatial-lib/branches/gdal/src/README.txt

-This solution contains two projects that represent the library's API and its implementation.
-The implementation project uses the C# bindings to GDAL.
-Therefore, these bindings must be installed on the computer in order to build the implementation assembly.
+This solution contains two projects that represent the library's API and its core services.
+The core-services project uses the C# bindings to GDAL.
+Therefore, these bindings must be installed on the computer in order to build the core-services assembly.

-In the actual C# project file (impl/landis-spatial_impl.csproj), the
+In the actual C# project file (CoreServices/landis-spatial_core.csproj), the
 <HintPath> element of the <Reference> element for the gdal_csharp
 assembly indicates where those C# bindings are located.
 If necessary, change that path to match the actual path of the gdal_csharp assembly on your computer..

 The solution has only built on OS X (10.4, Tiger) using GDAL 1.6.2.
-In order to use the implementation assembly on OS X, one additional library file must be copied manually from the C# bindings to bin/Debug or bin/Release.
+In order to use the core-services assembly on OS X, one additional library file must be copied manually from the C# bindings to bin/Debug or bin/Release.
 The library file is located at: